-The observation on stem borer was recordedfrom 10 randomly selected hills in each plot at 30, 45, 60, 75 and 90 days after transplanting with the help of the aforesaid formula given by Benturet al. (2012).
+The observation on stem borer was recordedfrom 10 randomly selected hills in each plot at 30, 45, 60, 75 and 90 days after transplanting with the help of the aforesaid formula given by Benturet al., (2012).
 Counts were taken on a number of dead hearts/white ears and a total number oftillers/panicles from five randomly selected hills.
 The percent incidence (dead heart/ whiteears) was calculated.The spider population was also recorded from the same location in each treatment.The economics of treatment was calculated in respective of cost: benefitratio.

 Results and discussion